Fred Melamed

-Fred Melamed (born May 13, 1956) is an American actor, comedian, and writer.
-He is best known for portraying Sy Ableman in the Coen Brothers' A Serious Man (2009).
-He is also known for his collaborations with Woody Allen appearing in seven of his films including Hannah and Her Sisters (1986), Radio Days (1987), and Crimes and Misdemeanors (1989).
-His other film roles include In a World...
+Fred Melamed (born May 13, 1956) is an American actor.
+After spending most of his early career primarily as a renowned voice over artist, and occasionally playing small roles in films, notably in seven films directed by Woody Allen, he established himself as a preeminent character actor with his role as Sy Ableman in the Coen brothers' A Serious Man (2009).
+Other notable film credits have included In a World...
 (2012), Hail, Caesar!
 (2016), and Shiva Baby (2020).

-His notable television roles include Bruce Ben-Bacharach in Lady Dynamite (2016–2017), Gumbald in Adventure Time (2017–2018), Arthur Hart in WandaVision (2021) and Tom Posorro in Barry (2022).
-Vulture named him one of the greatest character actors working today, and he was listed among Harry Domenico Rossi's 25 Greatest Screen Villains of All Time.
+His television roles include Bruce Ben-Bacharach in Lady Dynamite (2016–2017), Gumbald in Adventure Time (2017–2018), Todd Davis in WandaVision (2021), and Tom Posorro in Barry (2022–2023).
+Vulture named him one of the greatest character actors working today.

 Early life

-Melamed was born to a secular Jewish family in New York City, New York.
-His biological mother is actress/director Nancy Zala and his biological father, British psychoanalyst Stan Silverstone, was a relative of the prominent Adler acting family, including Luther and Stella Adler.
-He is the adopted son of Louis, a New York television producer, and Syma (Krichefsky) Melamed, a sometime actress and housewife.
+Melamed was born in Queens, New York, the product of a brief love affair between Nancy Zala, an actress and director, and Stan Silverstone, a British psychoanalyst.
+He was adopted by a secular Jewish family, Louis Melamed, a Manhattan television producer, and his wife, Syma (Krichefsky) Melamed, a sometime actress and housewife.
+His biological father was a relative of the prominent Adler acting family, including Luther and Stella Adler.
 He attended the Hunter College Elementary School, a primary school for gifted children, and Riverdale Country School.

-His father worked with TV pioneer Nat Hiken on such shows as Car 54, Where Are You? and The Phil Silvers Show.
+His father worked with the TV pioneer Nat Hiken on such shows as Car 54, Where Are You? and The Phil Silvers Show.
 When he was sixteen, his family had financial difficulties, and was forced to move to Hollywood, Florida.
 Melamed has said that he was raised in a non-believer Jewish family who never went to synagogue, except to attend a cousin's bar mitzvah.
 When he was asked if he wanted to attend Hebrew school, he said no, and thus had no religious training.
 However, he credits his non-religious upbringing as helping him to develop a belief in God later in life, as he had no "forced dogma to overcome."